Take 5 Free Online Anger Management Classes

 For example, using the free anger management techniques above may be sufficient for you to control your anger and stay calm.

-Many people can stay calm when they understand how destructive anger is and they put their mind to living peacefully.
+Many people can stay calm when they understand how destructive anger is and they put their minds to living peacefully.

 However, if self-help anger management techniques are insufficient for you and you find you continue to get angry, don’t give up.